Pika-Software/code-style/files.md

-# Files and folders creation guidelines
+# Files and folders naming guidelines
 This describes how file paths should look like for better readability and expandability.

 ## File paths should use [kebab-case](https://en.wiktionary.org/wiki/kebab_case)